Oak Creek Canyon Drive: 14 Miles of Beauty Between Flagstaff & Sedona

 The difference in elevation and temperatures along the way is dramatic (ranging from 7000-4000ft), leading to a wonderful diversity of trees, from the ponderosa pines near Flagstaff to all different types of deciduous trees as you move further along.
 There are so many varieties of trees on this drive, unlike nearby Flagstaff which is home mostly to pine trees.
 Thus, Oak Creek Canyon is the perfect place in Arizona to enjoy some fall colors.

 This is one drive where you will never lose interest at any point.
-Even if you choose to sit in your car the entire time and not enjoy any activities or overlooks, it is worth it for the tremendous views you will experience from every window.
-There is a panoramic view at every corner.
+Even if you choose to sit in your car the entire time and not enjoy any activities or overlooks, it is worth it for the tremendous views you will encounter at every turn.
+Just when you think it can’t get any better, it does!
 You will find yourself totally lost in nature anytime you take the scenic journey – it never gets old!
 Pictures do no justice – this is one ride you just have to experience yourself!

 Below is a brief preview of the drive on a slow morning.
 Note that the drive will be much more crowded later on in the day, on weekends, and especially, during holiday periods.